 - where they board.

-Additional funding is provided for ākonga receiving the Multiple Barriers allowance to support them at school.
-Eg, counselling, uniform, extra-curricular activities.
+Additional funding is provided for ākonga receiving the multiple barriers allowance to support them at school.
+For example, counselling, uniform, extra-curricular activities.

-The additional funding is an annual one-off payment of $500 and is paid in addition to the Term 1 Multiple Barriers payment.
+The additional funding is an annual one-off payment of $540 and is paid in addition to the Term 1 multiple barriers payment.

 Additional travel funding for island communities

-For ākonga that live on Pitt Island or Chatham Islands and are receiving a Boarding Allowance, the Ministry funds the travel provider four return trips each year between their home and the mainland.
+For ākonga that live on Pitt Island or Chatham Islands and are receiving a boarding allowance, the Ministry funds the travel provider 4 return trips each year between their home and the mainland.